-Oatmeal makes a good breakfast, but it will do a better job of helping you gain weight if you use it as a snack.
+Oatmeal makes a good breakfast, but it might do a better job of helping you gain weight if you use it as a snack.
 Its versatility lets you use it for several smaller snacks or as one bowl that significantly boosts calories with multiple healthy toppings.

-- Journal of Nutrition: Filling America's Fiber Intake Gap: Summary of a Roundtable to Probe Realistic Solutions With a Focus on Grain-Based Foods
+- Journal of Nutrition: "Filling America's Fiber Intake Gap: Summary of a Roundtable to Probe Realistic Solutions With a Focus on Grain-Based Foods"